cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 (Who am I kidding, we can't afford jira yet, it's just a text from my sister, but damn it feels like a jira ticket.)

----

-Customers love to identify with a specific flavor of ice-cream.
-"I'm a rocky road kinda gal." says one of the regulars.
-"I'm a funfetti kinda kid" says our neighbor.
-They want variety!

 ## Actions